puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

   the percentage of catalogs that PuppetDB determines to be duplicates of existing catalogs.
 * `puppetlabs.puppetdb.storage:name=gc-time`: states
-  about how long it takes to do storage compaction
+  about how long it takes to do storage compaction.

 ### JVM metrics